Differentiation: The Key Challenge For Professional Service Firms

 Be consistent in all communications and behaviors.
 Again, investment management firms must appeal to a variety of different audiences.
 Add to this that each distribution channel has a distinct process and preferred system of communication.
 This condition offers ample opportunity for messaging to break down and ultimately dilute brand awareness and appreciation.
 To develop investor confidence and build brand equity, careful attention must be paid to consistency in communication and alignment with the brand messaging strategy.

 Invest in building the brand.
 For a time, with good performance, generally content investors, reasonable compliance constraints and an intermediated sales process, many firms were reticent to develop a powerful brand.
 In fact, their strategy was to “stay under the radar”.
 Then the markets melted down in 2008 creating a fog of mistrust of the industry.
 This changed the game almost overnight with clients looking for reasons to believe beyond performance.
-This is where investing in a powerful, differentiated investment management brand is now an imperative.
+This is where investing in a powerful, differentiated investment management brand became an imperative.

 Building a strong and enduring brand in the investment management business is both an art and a science.
-The pursuit involves two essential pieces; understanding the true and authentic identity of a firm to create powerful differentiation, and deep understanding of key audiences to unlock what they need to hear to engage.
-From this foundation, strong brand can grow.
+The pursuit involves two essential pieces; understanding the true and authentic identity of a firm to create powerful differentiation, and having a deep understanding of key audiences to unlock what they need to hear to engage.
+From this foundation, strong brands can grow.

-For any questions, contact:
+For deeper insights, contact: